isomerpages/enterprisesg-sac/_industries/Digital & ICT.md

 permalink: /industries/digital-ict/
 description: ""
 ---
 ![Digital/ICT Industry](/images/industries/ict.jpg)

-Information & Communication Technologies (ICT) is an all-encompassing term, referring to communication networks, the internet, computing services, and various forms of digital content.
+Information &amp; Communication Technologies (ICT) is an all-encompassing term, referring to communication networks, the internet, computing services, and various forms of digital content.
 The fourth industrial revolution, otherwise known as the Internet of Things (IoT), is impacting and driving digitisation across multiple industries today.

 Developments in ICT bear many implications for companies involved in manufacturing; one example is the possibility of autonomous communication between machines and systems now becoming reality.
 Elsewhere in the industry, technology is also increasing network connectivity.
 This drives developments in cloud computing, internet businesses, and telecommunications.